ciaeric/ciaeric.github.io/_posts/2019-04-24-rank-hierarchy.md

 ![screenshot](/img/post13/img1.png)

 We know the key concept `Context` of DAX, I introduced it in my other blog [How to Calculate Percentage of Total in Matrix in Power BI](http://funbiworld.com/2018-04-20-How-to-Get-Perctage-of-Total-in-Matrix/).
-So we will use `ISINSOCPE` to judge what kind of context the measures are under, and use `ALLSELECTED` to restrain the `context` in the iterative calculation.
+So we will use `ISINSCOPE` to judge what kind of context the measures are under, and use `ALLSELECTED` to restrain the `context` in the iterative calculation.

 ```
 Shop Comm Movement Rank =